puppeteer/puppeteer/website/versioned_docs/version-21.6.0/webdriver-bidi.md

 ## Automate with Chrome and Firefox

 Firefox support has almost reaching feature parity with the previous CDP-based implementation.
+Check out [Firefox announcement](https://hacks.mozilla.org/2023/12/puppeteer-webdriver-bidi/) for more information.

 To see which features are fully supported with WebDriver BiDi we used the [Puppeteer test suite](https://puppeteer.github.io/ispuppeteerwebdriverbidiready/).
 Currently, we still have fewer than [60](https://puppeteer.github.io/ispuppeteerwebdriverbidiready/firefox-delta.json)